-In iOS 15 or later, or iPadOS 15 or later, VoiceOver can provide useful information about charts in your document, including axis information, the shape of the data, minimum values, maximum values, and more.
-VoiceOver can also play a series of different pitches to represent the values in the chart from left to right.
+In iOS 15 or later, or iPadOS 15 or later, VoiceOver can provide useful information about graphs in your document, including axis information, the shape of the data, minimum values, maximum values and more.
+VoiceOver can also play a series of different pitches to represent the values in the graph from left to right.

-Select the chart in your document you want to get more information about.
+Select the graph in your document you want to get more information about.

-Swipe left or right to select any data point in the chart.
+Swipe left or right to select any data point in the graph.